March First Movement: Japan

-Koreans who arrived in Japan before 1945 (called "Zainichi Koreans") and their descendents have commemorated the movement on an annual basis.
+Koreans who arrived in Japan before 1945 (called "Zainichi Koreans") and their descendents have commemorated the movement annually.
 Commemorations were more possible in the countryside than in the cities, as pressure from Japanese authorities was lower there.
 On a number of occasions, Koreans used unrelated events, such as school concerts and union meetings, as covers for commemoration ceremonies and rallies.
 Police officers arrived to break up some rallies.
 On a number of occasions, Koreans held surprise mass demonstrations in the open.
 In 1921, Korean students held a rally in Hibiya Park in Tokyo.
 The police were reportedly surprised by its occurrence, and rushed to gather officers in order to disperse it.
 In 1923, around 300 Korean students approached Ueno Park in order to conduct another rally, but found that Japanese police had already been stationed there in high concentrations.
 The Koreans reportedly conducted the protest regardless.
 In 1925, a rally at Tokyo Imperial University led to violent clashes with police, the involvement of the military to suppress the unrest, and ten arrests.